-The charge isn't explicit so you'll not see it being taken from your policy.
-It's deducted from the underlying With-Profits Fund and is already taken into account when we calculate bonus rates for our With-Profits Fund.
 The With-Profits Fund's annual charge depends on the performance of the With-Profits Fund, in particular the investment return and our expenses.
 If, for example, over time investment returns are higher then we'd expect to increase the charges and if investment returns are lower we'd expect to reduce the charges.
-The charge will depend on the investment returns achieved and the expenses incurred by the Fund (higher investment returns will be associated with a higher charge and lower investment returns will be associated with a lower charge).
+The charge will depend on the investment returns achieved and the expenses incurred by the Fund (higher investment returns will be associated with a higher charge and lower investment returns will be associated with a higher charge and lower charge).
 The charge is currently expected to be approximately 0.81% a year if the investment return in the With-Profits Fund is 5% a year (gross of tax).